palantir/policy-bot/README.md

 1. The commit must have exactly two parents
 2. The commit must have the `committedViaWeb` property set to `true`
-3. One parent must exist in the last 100 commits on the target branch of the pull request
+3. The first parent must exist in the pull request while the second parent must not exist in the pull request (meaning it is on the target branch)

 These will all be true after updating a branch using the UI, but historic merges on long-running branches or merges created with the API may not be